 Books are a great way for kids to learn about places you’ve visited and destinations on your travel bucket list.

 When they were younger, they loved books with colorful pictures, rhyming text, and adventurous characters.
-Now that they’re in school, they gravitate more to those that teach them about culture, food, history, and art.
+Now that they’re older, they gravitate more to those that teach them about culture, food, history, and art.